rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Create Scan Engine

-Create a new scan engine with console engine connectivity
+This action is used to create a new scan engine with console engine connectivity

 ##### Input